 Pinterest is a fantastic tool for food bloggers and the Tasty Pins plugin allows you to optimize your recipe photos for Pinterest, search engines and screen readers.
 It also means that if someone else pins a recipe image from your site, that pin will have a optimized description ready to go, instead of pulling alt text.

 Food Blogger Pro is absolutely essential for anyone that is serious about food blogging.
 I don’t think I would have got this far without it.
 It’s a fantastic community that provides hundreds of videos that will help you set up your food blog.
 There’s also the forum, filled with hundreds of members, all willing to help you with any query or question you might have.
-You can only enroll at certain times of the year, but it is more than worth the wait in my opinion.
 Check it out!